geotrev/sri-lock/README.md

 To make the config more readable, you can use both `resourceBasePath` and `targetBasePath`.
 They do what their name suggests: prepend a static path to each resource and target path, respectively.

+Note that because those are base paths, they should resolve to a package root with a `package.json`.

-The second way is to use `paopu` in each package individually, including a config in each package root, similar to the simple configuration from before.
+The second way is to use `paopu` in each package individually, similar to the simple configuration from before.
+In this case, each package root should contain a `paopu.config.json`, and include `paopu` as a dev dependency.

 ### External modules

 Sometimes you need to link to external modules because they are required as dependents/peers.
-To do this, mark your entry with the `module` option. let's use the previous monorepo example:
+To do this, mark your entry with the `module` option.
+Let's extend the monorepo example from above:

 ```json
 {